ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 _Component Name_

--   `nimble-rich-text-user-mention-view`
+-   `nimble-rich-text-mention-users-view`

 _Props/Attrs_

--   `mention-url`: string - the unique user URL containing a user ID of the mentioned user
+-   `mention-href`: string - the unique user URL containing a user ID of the mentioned user
--   `mention-label`: string - the user name of the mentioned user or the user ID extracted from the above URL if mapping element is not present for the particular user
+-   `mention-label`: string - the user name of the mentioned user or the user ID extracted from the above Href if mapping element is not present for the particular user
--   `type`: string - the type of the mentioned node, _defaults_ as `mention`

 _Content_